 In addition, a replacement front buffer beam (also from 65345) was fitted as the original had been damaged when the engine had been used on snow ploughing duties.

 In 1980 the locomotive returned to the main line when it steamed to Liverpool and back, taking part in the celebrations of the 150th anniversary of the Liverpool & Manchester Railway.
 The locomotive operated mainline railtours in the 1980s, including a series of very successful Santa Specials on the Edinburgh suburban line.
 Maude arrived at Bo’ness for a heavy overhaul in 1988, and resumed its role of workhorse, operating regularly on the Bo’ness & Kinneil Railway.

-The locomotive is currently on static display in the Museum of Scottish Railways in Bo’ness awaiting funds for a major overhaul.
+The locomotive is currently on static display in the Museum of Scottish Railways in Bo’ness awaiting funds for a major overhaul having last steamed in 2002.
 The boiler is in good condition but will require re-tubing, but the cylinder and valve block requires replacement.
 It will also need new tyres, axle bearings, springs, as well as a new steam/vacuum brake valve

 |Home Base||Current Status||Owner|

 |Bo’ness & Kinneil Railway||On static display||Scottish Railway Preservation Society|